explosion/spacy-experimental/README.md

 This package includes a [spaCy project](./projects/span_finder) which shows how to train and use the `SpanFinder` together with `SpanCategorizer`.

+### Coreference Components

+The [CoreferenceResolver](https://spacy.io/api/coref) and [SpanResolver](https://spacy.io/api/span-resolver) are designed to be used together to build a corerefence pipeline, which allows you to identify which spans in a document refer to the same thing.
+Each component also includes an architecture and scorer.
+For more details, see their pages in the main spaCy docs.

+For an example of how to build a pipeline with the components, see the [example coref project](https://github.com/explosion/projects/tree/v3/experimental/coref).

 ## Architectures

 None currently.